jimhigson/oboe.js/writing/main/5_Implementation.md

 Styles of Programming
 ---------------------

+Code is good when each line feels like a statement of fact rather than a way of going about making an intention true.

 "Mixed paradigm" design.
 But not classical: don't need inheritance.

+How doing data hiding in JS without copying an OO concept of data hiding.

 Interestingly, the mixed paradigm design hasn't changed the top-level design very much from how it'd be as a pure OO project (IoC, decorators,